eskibars/PITM/README.md

 $ mitmproxy -s "pitm.py"
 ```

 Once mitmproxy+PITM is started, connect your browser/OS to the mitmproxy IP/port with no username/password and then navigate to any website in a browser.
 You will be automatically redirected to a virtual/internal Flask application with a URL that will suggest itself as https://users.proxy.eskibars.com.
 After you log in, Internet access will be granted to your IP.
-If you need to add/edit users in the future, navigate a browser to https://users.proxy.eskibars.com
+If you need to add/edit users in the future, navigate a browser to https://users.proxy.eskibars.com/users

 ### Todo
 1. Write tests
 2. Code commenting
 3. More configurability (database path, URL)
-4. Logging
+4. Better logging controls

 License
 ----